thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

    Refer to [network policies]({{ site.baseurl }}/appliance/firewall-ports.html) for more information.

+{: id="prepare-for-startup"}
 ### Prepare for starting up ThoughtSpot

-_Prerequisite_: To log into the VM, you need the private key that is available in the image.
+_Prerequisite_: To log in to the VM, you need the private key that is available in the image.
 You can obtain this from your ThoughtSpot contact.

 1. Obtain the VM’s public and private IP addresses.

    - To see the public IP, click the VM name link.
 This will show the public IP of the VM.
    - To see the private IP, select **more services** from the Microsoft Azure homepage.
 Select **Networking** from the list on the left side of the screen.

 2. In a terminal application, connect to the VM through SSH.
-When prompted, enter the private key provided for the admin user.
+Enter the private key provided for the admin user.

    - You must file a support ticket to obtain this private key; it is necessary for the first login.
    - This key is different from the credentials, or the public keys supplied in earlier steps, which do not work in this context.
 ```
-   $ ssh admin@<VM-IP>
+   $ ssh -i <path_to_private_key> admin@<public_VM_IP>
 ```

 3. Update the password for both the `admin` and the `thoughtspot` users.<br>